danos/dpdk/doc/guides/nics/mlx5.rst

 ~~~~~~~~~~~~

 Either RDMA Core library with a recent enough Linux kernel release
-(recommended) or Mellanox OFED, which provides compatibility with older
+(recommended) or Mellanox OFED/EN, which provides compatibility with older
 releases.

-RMDA Core with Linux Kernel
+RDMA Core with Linux Kernel
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Minimal kernel version : v4.14 or the most recent 4.14-rc (see `Linux installation documentation`_)